JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

                                                    chacha_loop = cut subtree root
 ```

-This replaces the old question "which module should the middle-out sweep
-coarse-sweep next?" — instead of discovering boundaries by trial synthesis,
+Instead of discovering boundaries by trial synthesis, the cut subtrees are
-the cut subtrees are computed once from the sliceability rules.
+computed once from the sliceability rules below.

-The descend rule (used both by the old recursive slicer and the landscape,
+The descend rule (used both by the recursive slicer and the landscape):
-now fixed): descend into a child iff
+descend into a child iff

 ```
 call site is AUTOPIPELINE tagged (or contains a tag deeper)     # override OR (parent is sliceable AND child is sliceable)                 # plain comb
 ```

-The child-side check is new — previously a sliceable parent descended into
+The child-side check matters: a sliceable parent does not by itself license
+descending into a stateful child.
+Without it, a cut could be planned against
-stateful children where cuts produced no registers and silently vanished
+a stateful child where it produces no register and silently vanishes; the
+descend rule prevents that class of bug by construction — such a cut now
-("Finding #1").
-Now such a cut stops and the child boundary becomes the
+stops and the child boundary becomes the stage boundary instead.
-stage boundary.
-Sliceability itself (`CAN_HAVE_ADDED_LATENCY`) is unchanged:
+Sliceability itself (`CAN_HAVE_ADDED_LATENCY`): no fixed-latency/vhdl-text/
-no fixed-latency/vhdl-text/clock-crossing/state-regs/memory/blackbox/feedback.
+clock-crossing/state-regs/memory/blackbox/feedback.

 ### Landscape, segments, and typed candidates